 - CoQ10: While CoQ10 is a naturally-occurring antioxidant within the body, this has not been investigated for its efficacy in managing Alzheimer’s disease, and also could result in harm to the older adult if ingested in large amounts.

 The conclusion?
 Consult your senior loved one’s personal physician about treatment plans for Alzheimer’s disease and stick to their recommendations carefully.
 For additional details on safe and effective Alzheimer’s care, delivered within the convenience of home, call on Midnight Sun Home Care’s expert dementia care team.
-Providers of the companionship for seniors Anchorage AK families trust, our care staff are professionally trained and knowledgeable in patient and compassionate Alzheimer’s and dementia care, allowing seniors to maintain the highest possible quality of life, safety, independence and respect.
-Call us at (907) 677-7890 or contact us online for a free in-home consultation to learn more about how we provide companion care services Matanuska-Susitna AK families trust and recommend.
+Our care staff are professionally trained and knowledgeable in patient and compassionate Alzheimer’s and dementia care, allowing seniors to maintain the highest possible quality of life, safety, independence and respect.
+Call us at (907) 677-7890 or contact us online to learn more about how we provide companion care services Matanuska-Susitna AK families trust and recommend.